terraform-ibm-modules/terraform-ibm-toolkit-vpc-vsi/README.md

 Module to provision a Virtual Server Instance (VSI) within an existing Virtual Private Cloud instance.
 The VSI can optionally be configured with Flow Logs to satisfy requirements imposed by security contraints.

-**Note:** This module follows the Terraform conventions regarding how provider configuration is defined within the Terraform template and passed into the module - https://www.terraform.io/docs/language/modules/develop/providers.html.
-The default provider configuration flows through to the module.
-If different configuration is required for a module, it can be explicitly passed in the `providers` block of the module - https://www.terraform.io/docs/language/modules/develop/providers.html#passing-providers-explicitly.

 ## Software dependencies

 The module depends on the following software components: